NormB/colima-services/wiki/API-Patterns.md

 # API Patterns

-Comprehensive guide to API development patterns, multi-language reference implementations, and integration best practices for the Colima Services infrastructure.
+Comprehensive guide to API development patterns, multi-language reference implementations, and integration best practices for the DevStack Core infrastructure.

 ---